MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/xr-project-setup.md

 # Setting up your XR configuration

+Once you've [chosen a Unity version](choosing-unity-version.md), the next step is to select the XR configuration you'll use to build your mixed reality app:

+## Choosing an XR configuration

-When you start a new Unity project, you have three different options for handling your XR needs:
+When you start a new Unity project, you have various XR configurations you can select from: the **Mixed Reality OpenXR plugin**, the **Windows XR plugin** and **Legacy Built-in XR**.
-* OpenXR plugin
-* Windows XR plugin
-* Legacy XR

 [!INCLUDE[](includes/xr/intro.md)]